singingwolfboy/netlify-home/_docs/prerendering.md

 ![Enabling netlify's built-in prerendering](/img/docs/netlify-prerendering.png)

-Our built-in pre-rendering service will cache prerendered pages for 24 hours.
+Our built-in prerendering service will cache prerendered pages for 24 hours.
 Prerendered requests counts towards the proxy request count in your plans limits.

 You can also use external prerender services that can automate this for you: